-In terms of the stated outcomes of the programme, in Semester 1 students gain a rapid grounding in key themes in management and organisation studies with relevance for the enterprising management of innovation and creativity (compulsory module Understanding Orgnisations, outcomes A1 & B1).
-Their knowledge and understanding of the substantive content of the programme (A2-5) is developed within the three compulsory modules Understanding and Managing Innovation, Understanding and Managing Creativity, and Enterprise & Entrepreneurship.
-These modules also enhance cognitive skills (B1-4), subject-specific/practical skills (C1-4), and some of the key transferable skills (D4, D5, D7).
+In terms of the stated outcomes of the programme, in Semester 1 all students gain a rapid grounding in key themes in management and organisation studies with relevance for the enterprising management of innovation and creativity (compulsory module NBS8035 Understanding & Managing Creativity, outcomes A1 & B1).
+This module also enhances cognitive skills (B1-4), subject-specific/practical skills (C1-3), and some of the key transferable skills (D1-4).
+Further skills are developed through specialist modules, depending on the chosen stream.